Work

 This little GIF sums up my time at Pottermore quite well:

-For what it’s worth, I wouldn’t work there again, because I strongly disagree with JK Rowling’s anti-trans rhetoric.
+For what it’s worth, I wouldn’t work there again, because I strongly disagree with JK Rowling’s awful anti-trans rhetoric.
 This all emerged well after I left, or I wouldn’t have continued.

 If that’s a problem for you, please don’t employ or contact me.